Home Black History Black Friday Slavery Rumors based on a portion of truth?

 A successful harvest would require additional help.
 If we consider that after the harvest, the plantation owners would celebrate by selling slaves at a deep discount, then it’s plausible that slaves were sold around this time.
 One might also consider the preparation necessary for the upcoming winter would require additional labor to maintain the large properties to make it through the winter.

 1619 is a significant year in tracing the commencement of slavery in America.
-20 slaves that were captured from the Portugese slave ship, Sao Jao Bautista, arrived in Jamestown on the privateer The White Lion.
-Because of their durability, African slaves became the labor of choice and it spread throughout the 17th and 18th centuries.
-It is estimated that between six and seven million slaves were imported to North and South America.
-Slavery was both an agricultural and commercial success for both the North (plantation investors) and the South (plantation owners).
+Twenty slaves captured from the Portuguese slave ship, Sao Jao Bautista, arrived in Jamestown on the privateer The White Lion.
+Because of their durability, African slaves became the labor of choice, spreading throughout the 17th and 18th centuries.
+It estimated that six and seven million slaves were imported to North and South America.
+Slavery was an agricultural and commercial success for the North (plantation investors) and the South (plantation owners).
 As such, the continued seizure and selling of slaves persisted to meet the supply and demand of the economy.

 How were slaves sold?

 Once captured, African slaves were transported via the Middle Passage.
-Before heading to their final destination the slaves were prepared and sold in the Carribean.
-Slaves were sold by two methods:
+Before heading to their final destination, the slaves were prepared and sold in the Carribean.
+Two methods sold slaves:

-1. Auction – where an auctioneer sold the slaves individually or in groups by a bidding process.
+- Auction – where an auctioneer sold the slaves individually or in groups by bidding.

-2. Scramble – slaves were kept in a sealed area and buyers paid a flat rate for access.
-The captain would open the enclosure once all the buyers paid and allowed them to bumrush the slaves taking the ones they wanted.
+- Scramble – slaves were kept in a sealed area, and buyers paid a flat rate for access.
+The captain would open the enclosure once all the buyers paid and allowed them to bumrush the slaves, taking the ones they wanted.

-There were plenty of heinous acts that went into the slave-selling process that left indelible scars.
-From seasoning camps to filling wounds with hot tar, there were no boundaries on how far one would go for the sale.
+Plenty of heinous acts went into the slave-selling process and left indelible scars.
+From seasoning camps to filling wounds with hot tar, no boundaries existed on how far one would go for the sale.
 Keep in mind the Atlantic Slave Trade lasted for 400 years.

 Slavery was abolished in 1865, but everyone wasn’t free

-As one would imagine, the abolition of slavery was a huge blow to the South that was dependent on the once booming agricultural economy.
-Many angry slave-holders and plantation owners ushered in a new way to exploit black labor.
+As one would imagine, the abolition of slavery was a huge blow to the South, which depended on the once-booming agricultural economy.
+Many angry slaveholders and plantation owners ushered in a new way to exploit black labor.

 Every Friday was a Black Friday

-While a direct correlation between selling slaves cannot be affirmatively connected to the Black Friday tradition.
-One tradition has persisted, the insatiable greed of commercialism and the psychological conditioning of consumerism.
-Both of which played an integral role in the continued reliance and support of slavery.
-In many ways, the very manner in which shopping is conducted is reminiscent of the slave-selling and buying process.
-Bidding wars, scrambling, and the purchase of last-minute items just to have something under the tree that will go unused or be disposed of before year-end (refuse slaves) are a dark reminder of the plight of the slave.
+While a direct correlation between selling slaves cannot be affirmatively connected to the Black Friday tradition, one tradition has persisted: commercialism’s insatiable greed and consumerism’s psychological conditioning.
+Both played an integral role in the continued reliance on and support of slavery.
+In many ways, shopping is reminiscent of the slave-selling and buying process.
+Bidding wars, scrambling, and purchasing last-minute items to have something under the tree that will go unused or be disposed of before year-end (refuse slaves) are a dark reminder of the plight of the slaves.